 Vacation might be all I ever wanted, but getting acne after traveling is literally the worst.
-Vacation acne (or vacne, as I call it) can happen to anyone.
+Vacation acne can happen to anyone.
 Skin problems after traveling are usually caused by the short-term lifestyle changes you make while on the road, including diet, increased sun exposure, and disruptions to your daily skincare routine.

 The bright side?
-Going into your trip prepared can save you from experiencing bad skin after traveling.
-It’s something we’ve written about in-depth before — but it’s summer, so we wanted to give a cool refresher on how to prevent skin problems after traveling.
+Going into a summertime — or winter tropical — trip prepared can save you from experiencing bad skin after traveling.
 Whether you’re ISO glamping or airplane skincare tips, or just wondering how to prevent acne breakouts after the beach, here’s some quick advice that may work for you:

 The best thing to wear on your face while you’re traveling is a moisturizing sunscreen, and you should re-apply it throughout the day.
 Of course, heavy makeup is fine once you get to your destination.
 (Check out our no breakout makeup series if you need product recs!)
 Personally, I always seem to pack way more makeup than I’ll need (or use!), so my vacay mantra is “less is more.”